-✓

-- d.
-Use of information technology ✓

-- e.
-Work as a part of a team and independently \square

-Please give evidence

-The School has continuously emphasized on promoting efforts needed for skills transfer among the students.
-From its beginning years the pedagogical difference the school has followed to impart the knowledge among the students itself focuses on effective diffusion of skill and knowledge among the pupil.
-Despite some of the major activities are as below:

-- The faculties in the School adopts interactive learning methods through the implementation of case based lectures, presentation methods, project assignments, field visits, seminars and workshops to enhance the learning and communication capability of the students. - The students are encouraged and assisted to make use of the IAC laboratory to integrate and share their knowledge with the global as well as national community.
-In the same manner, the students organize and participate in various workshops related to their courses and research methodologies which particularly have been fruitful in enhancing the communication as well as numerical skills of students. - The organization and management of various extra-curricular activities such as sports meet, farewell and welcome program, oratory and debate competitions organized by the students' themselves has fostered team work and participative management approaches among the students. - Students organize and participate in different workshops, trainings, seminars and industrial visits.
+✓ Numerical skills ✓ d.
+Use of information technology \square e.
+Work as a part of a team and independently ✓ Please give evidence The School has continuously emphasized on promoting efforts needed for skills transfer among the students.
+From its beginning years the pedagogical difference the school has followed impart the knowledge among the students itself focuses on effective diffusion of skill and knowledge among the pupil.
+Despite some of the major activities are as below: The faculties in the School adopts interactive learning methods through the implementation of case based lectures, presentation methods, project assignments, field visits, seminars and workshops to enhance the learning and communication capability of the students.
+The students are encouraged and assisted to make use of the IAC laboratory to integrate and share their knowledge with the global as well as national community.
+In the same manner, the students organize and participate in various workshops related to their courses and research methodologies which particularly have been fruitful in enhancing the communication as well as numerical skills of students.
+The organization and management of various extra-curricular activities such as sports meet, farewell and welcome program, oratory and debate competitions organized by the students' themselves has fostered team work and participative management approaches among the students.
+(See Annexes B 1.12) 19.
+Are there any additional focused programs and electives offered by the institution?
+(1) Yes